 During the Visit

 Participants will be given a hearing and vision screening.
 Some participants may receive additional language and neurocognitive testing.
-The length of the visit varies, but tend to be 1-2 hours.
+The lengths of the visits varyies, but tend to be 1-3 hours.
 Participants will be given frequent breaks.

 We have a waiting room with toys where parents/guardians may supervise and entertain any other young guests (e.g. your child's siblings) who may need to accompany you to the appointment.

 After the Visit